Step 1. Determine Organizational Eligibility

 - The pursuit of the mission of the PSO cannot create a conflict of interest for the parent organization.

 Examples of organizations include divisions of state hospital associations and medical societies.
 There are additional restrictions and limitations if the organization seeking listing is a component of an entity that is ineligible or performs tasks of an ineligible entity.
-If these limitations apply, PSO Progam before submitting certifications for initial listing.
+If these limitations apply, contact the PSO Program before submitting certifications for initial listing.

 Examples include components of state hospital associations and medical societies.